Ț: Software support

-In Windows XP, most of the fonts including the Arial Unicode MS render T-cedilla as T-comma because T-cedilla was not believed to be used in any language.
+In Windows XP, most of the fonts including Arial Unicode MS render T-cedilla as T-comma because T-cedilla was not believed to be used in any language.
 (It is in fact used, but in very few languages.
-T with Cedilla exists as part of the General Alphabet of Cameroon Languages, in some Gagauz orthographies, in the Kabyle dialect of the Berber language, and possibly elsewhere.)
+T with Cedilla exists as part of the General Alphabet of Cameroon Languages, in some Gagauz orthographies, in local spelling usages for the Kabyle language, and possibly elsewhere.)
 Technically, this is incorrect as a mismatching glyph is associated with a certain character code.
-Therefore, text written using S-cedilla and T-cedilla can often be seen as if it had been written using S-comma and T-comma.
+Therefore, text written using S-cedilla and T-cedilla can often look as if it had been written using S-comma and T-comma.
 However, in order to correctly encode and render both S-comma and T-comma, one has to install the European Union Expansion Font Update.
 There is no official way to add keyboard support for these characters.
-In order to type them, one has to either install 3rd party keyboards, or use the Character Map.
+In order to type them, one has to either install third-party keyboards, or use the Character Map.

-The Windows version of the Firefox web browser is able to generate S-comma and T-comma, even if the characters are missing from the system's fonts.
-Internet Explorer does not have this capability.

 All Linux distributions are able to correctly render S-comma and T-comma, since at least 2005.
 If these characters are missing from a certain font, they will be substituted with the glyph from another font.
 Although the X.Org Server supports the correct keyboard (ro comma) since at least 2005, selecting this keyboard from the user interface (e.g. GNOME Keyboard Properties) has only recently been made possible.